Photograph depicts the removal of Bill Cosby's Hollywood "Walk of Fame" Star.

 On 30 December 2015, Bill Cosby was formally charged with counts related to an alleged sexual assault in Pennsylvania.
-Soon after, the above-reproduced photograph began circulating on social media networks, along with speculation that the image depicted a worker removing Bill Cosby’s Hollywood “Walk of Fame” star.
+Soon after, a photograph began circulating on social media networks, along with speculation that the image depicted a worker removing Bill Cosby’s Hollywood “Walk of Fame” star:

 More than a year after Buress’ stand-up performance went viral, Cosby was arraigned at a district court in Elkins Park, Pennsylvania.
 The day after his court appearance, the “Walk of Fame” photograph began circulating on social media alongside claims that Cosby’s star was either in the process of being removed, or was slated for removal.

 The claims were false on several levels.
 Not only was Cosby’s star intact and not slated for removal, but the photograph actually depicted repair work undertaken after the star was vandalized in early December 2014, as Variety reported:

 Bill Cosby’s star on the Hollywood Walk of Fame was vandalized with the word “rapist,” written several times in purple marker.